SI-Gen/jportal2/docs/Tutorials/getting-started-in-postgres.md

 #### Installing VS Code and the JPortal plugin

-For this tutorial, we recommend using VSCode (https://code.visualstudio.com/.
+For this tutorial, we recommend using VSCode.
 You can use any editor, but VSCode is a free, platform-independent editor with a rich ecosystem of plugins and functionality, specifically a JPortal2 plugin which gives code completion and syntax highlighting.
 We will be installing the VS Code plugin now.